Python & JavaScript Development: The Plugins That Made Me Stop Fighting My Stack

 For JavaScript and TypeScript work:

-bash# For Node.js development @nodejs-pro # For TypeScript patterns @typescript-pro
+# For TypeScript patterns

 The agents are proactive - they'll catch issues and suggest improvements.
 The skills are reference material - invoke them when you need specific guidance.